Medicare Part D Prescription Drug Plans

 Changing your Medicare Part D Plan

-In most cases, you will only be able to change your Medicare prescription drug plan once a year during Fall Open Enrollment.
-Fall Open Enrollment occurs between October 15 and December 7 of every year.
+In most cases, you will only be able to change your Medicare prescription drug plan once a year during Fall Annual Enrollment Period.
+Fall Annual Enrollment Period occurs between October 15 and December 7 of every year.
 If you make a change during this time, your new coverage will begin January 1.
-You can change plans as many times as you need during Fall Open Enrollment, with your last choice taking effect January 1.
+You can change plans as many times as you need during Fall Annual Enrollment Period, with your last choice taking effect January 1.
 However, to avoid enrollment problems, it is best to make as few changes as possible.

 You may also be able to change plans during a Special Enrollment Period (SEP) if any of the following events takes place: